airtap/airtap/README.md

 npm install airtap --save-dev
 ```

-That's it!
-You are now ready for the [Quickstart](./doc/quickstart.md) guide to write your first tests.

 Airtap will do all the hard work of setting up your test harness, support files, and cloud browser integration so you can just focus on writing your tests.

 ## Workflow